santiagoRuiz1314/Piedra-Lagarto-Papa-Tijera-Papel-Heavy-Spock/README.md

 Quit during game play:
 - Upon clicking the quit button, game starts again from the beginning

+### Responsiveness
+Using Google Chrome Dev Tools, the responsiveness of the site can be tested through multiple view ports (device emulator).

+Testing was carried out using the following mobile devices; iPhone SE, iPhone XR, Pixel 5 and S20 Ultra.
+At the mobile screen size the game fits onto the screen without having to scroll to reach buttons.
+The buttons are smaller for screens less than 550px wide to ensure the game fits appropriately.

+At the tablet size, iPad air and iPad mini both have one of the choice buttons on a new row.
+This isn't a functional problem but aesthetically does look a little unbalanced and could be address with another media query at a viewport size of around 850px.

+At the desktop size, the game fits without any issues.
+All 5 player choice buttons fit across the screen and the game looks balanced and centralised.

+### Code Validation

 # Bugs
 1. Upon publishing the site with GitHub it was clear that relative pathways were not working and caused a problem with loading the images on the website.
 This was easily fixed by updating all the file pathways to absolute.